MicrosoftDocs/microsoft-365-docs/microsoft-365/business/microsoft-365-business-overview.md

 Microsoft 365 Business is a subscription service that includes Office 365 productivity tools plus advanced capabilities to help protect your business against cyberthreats, protect your data, and manage devices.

-Watch this video for a quick overview of Microsoft 365 Business.</br>
+Watch this video for a quick overview of Microsoft 365 Business.<br><br>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2mhaA]